sachinsu/sachinsu.github.io/content/posts/nrtanalysispostgresql.md

 {{< figure src="/images/apparch.png" title="High Level Architecture" >}}

-Given that, Organization is already heavily invested in infrastructure for Compute (API Layer etc.), Data storage for OLTP and has no apetite for additional dedicated hardware for Observability, this approach primarily leverages  below,
+Given that, Organization is already heavily invested in infrastructure for Compute ,relational Data storage  and has no apetite (for now) for additional dedicated hardware for Observability, this approach primarily leverages below,

 * [PostgreSQL](https://www.postgresql.org) - Data store for Analytics and Reporting
 * [TimescaleDB](https://www.timescale.com) - Timescale plugin for PostgreSQL